NWCR_logo_Master_no_strapline.png

 Prostate Cancer

 The prostate is a small gland in the pelvis, found only in men.
-It is about the size of a satsuma, it's located between the penis and the bladder, and surrounds the urethra.
-In adults, prostate cancer is the second most common cancer in the UK.
-In men, it is the most common cancer in the UK.
+It is about the size of a walnut and located beneath the bladder.
+Across adults in the UK, prostate cancer is the second most common cancer overall and the most common cancer affecting men.

 PROSTATE CANCER IN OUR AREA